lukal-x/awesome-balkan-producthunt/README.md

 - https://www.reddit.com/r/itbiznis zajednica za sve IT preduzetnike, startap osnivače, frilensere i entuzijaste koji žele da grade uspešan tech biznis
 - https://boarventurers.com/ Bez obzira da li si student, preduzetnik, umetnik, radoznali kreativac ili korporativni mentor – ako si ovde jer želiš da deliš, učiš i rasteš – dobrodošao/la si među nas.

+#### Services

+- https://sprawsm.com/ In-House design teams are a distraction to your core competencies, design AI is a carrot on a stick, and creative agencies are operationally stuck in the 90s.
+Design becomes a business asset only when you find a partner who can make it work for you.

 #### Teams